cheapjack/DigitalMigrations/README.md

  * Press SHIFT & RETURN (enter) and it will render the new code.
 Change some numbers, see what happens
  * You can export `.stl` files for 3d printing right from the browser like our [example above](models/cube.stl) and [this](models/Migrations.stl).
  * You can take screen grabs, clean up and drop into the snorpey glitching sites.
+ * You can also export 2D shapes with OpenSCAD as `.svg` files for laser cutting of CNC milling or further image play or processing.

 ### Make your own dataset

 Data does not have to be big.
-Im making my own based on times I drink coffee in a 4 hour period in the office.
+I'm making my own based on times I drink coffee in a 4 hour period in the office.

 Im going to plot the times I do that on a graph.